 Features of Brand Mark

 More than often, logos are minimalistic and maybe pictures or icons.
-Brand mark softens tend to be words, which is the brand name itself in case of popular brands.
-Take a look at the image below to identify the brand mark and logo in case of each of the brands given.
+Brand mark softens tend to be words, which is the brand name itself in the case of popular brands.
+Take a look at the image below to identify the brand mark and logo in the case of each of the brands given.
 If you still find it hard to differentiate between the logo and brand mark, think of it like this: